A look at drug use by our ancestors

 Incas – San Pedro Cactus

-This cactus contains some of the same psychedelic ingredients as Peyote, but comes with some of its own special additions.
+This cactus contains some of the same psychedelic ingredients as Peyote but comes with its own special additions.
 The cactus is native to Peru and the Incas have used it in their religious ceremonies for hundreds, if not thousands of years.
-The skin of the cactus is removed and dried before being ground into a fine powder were its either taken directly, presumably by snorting it, or mixed into a beverage.
+The skin of the cactus is removed and dried before being ground into a fine powder where it is either taken directly, presumably by snorting it, or mixed into a beverage.
 It is still very popular in the northern region of the Andes range where shamanic rituals still take place and the drug is frequently used.

 (The San Pedro Cactus – Echinopsis pachanoi)